Coordinate Frame Transforms¶

 the equator, and this function accounts for that term.

-The IAU 2010 ITRF → GCRF reduction decomposes into three stages:
+The IERS 2010 ITRF → GCRF reduction decomposes into three stages:

 polar motion (ITRF → TIRS), Earth rotation about the CIO polar axis